-2.3.
-MDDP
+2.3 MDDP

-The Martha Drill Drive Project (MDDP) involves installing two exploration drives from the western end of the Slevin development, extending under the southern wall of the Martha pit, to enable exploration under and to the south of the pit.
-The 920mRL drive has been completed and the 800mRL drive is nearing completion.
+The Martha Drill Drive Project (MDDP) involved installing two exploration drives from the western end of the Slevin development, extending under the southern wall of the Martha pit, to enable exploration under and to the south of the pit.
+Both the 920mRL and 800mRL drives are completed.

-Like the Slevin project, the MDDP LUC conditions in relation to blast vibration are sufficiently similar to those of the other two LUCs to enable the three operations to operate under broadly the same monitoring mechanisms and management plan.
+Like the Slevin project, the MDDP LUC conditions in relation to blast vibration are sufficiently like those of the other two LUCs to enable the three operations to operate under broadly the same monitoring mechanisms and management plan.
+The MDDP area is contained wholly within the subsequent Project Martha Project area and therefore blast vibration monitoring for MDDP is now incorporated into the Project Martha network.

-2.4.
-Project Martha
+2.4 Project Martha

 Project Martha (Martha) is a recently consented project extending operations in, around and under the existing Martha open pit.
-The required consents to undertake the project were granted by the Waikato Regional Council (WRC) and the HDC in February 2019.
+The required consents to undertake the project were granted by WRC and the HDC in February 2019.
 Activities include:

-- Martha Underground: Development and extraction of ore from under the Martha Pit and areas southwest towards Kenny St (Rex ore body), accessed from the existing drives of other OGNZL projects (Correnso, SUPA, and MDDP). - Martha Pit: The laying back of the northern batter of the pit, restoring access to the bottom of the pit and extracting ore accessible as a result of those activities.
+• Martha Underground: Development and extraction of ore from under the Martha Pit and areas southwest towards Kenny St (Rex ore body), accessed from the existing drives of other OGNZL projects (Correnso, SUPA, and MDDP).

+• Martha Pit: The laying back of the northern batter of the pit, restoring access to the bottom of the pit and extracting ore accessible as a result of those activities.